kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 ### Creating your logistic model

 Now it's your turn!
-Run this next logistic model using total phosphorus as a predictor, and filamentous diatoms as the response variable again.
+Run this next logistic model using nitrite/nitrate as a potential predictor, and filamentous diatoms as the response variable again.

 #### Try it now {-}